obaker8/blog/_posts/2017-11-09-6-Of-the-GREATEST-Holiday-Photo-Shoots-With-Dogs-D.md

    ![_config.yml]({{ site.baseurl }}/images/funny dog photoshoot.jpg)

 Nothing makes us happier than seeing pictures of other families spreading the Christmas cheer and posing with their furbabies.
-Comment below and share your tips, suggestions and pictures of your Christmas card photos!
+Comment below or following us on Instagram (@fureveryapp) to share your photos!